 Here is an outline of the services that we want to offer to Parishioners.

-We need a consistent approach and hope this clarifies what we can now offer. please do not deviate from this without consulting the Steering Group.
+please do not deviate from this without consulting the Steering Group.
 We have produced a flyer for every household so that Parishioners are left in no-doubt about what they can ask for.

 I hope this is clear.
 Any concerns please let us know.
 Keep safe and thank you for all you are, or will be, doing.